riveSunder/yuca/docs/ss_slide_007.md

-# We consider step size when exploring CA patterns
+# We should consider step size when exploring CA patterns

 ## * Rather than a simple tradeoff between accuracy and computational time, specific step sizes pair with particular patterns and their ability to organize themselves